MILITARY ORDER OF THE LOYAL LEGION OF THE UNITED STATES

 - To strengthen the ties of fraternal fellowship and sympathy formed by companionship in arms.

-- To advance the best interests of the Soldiers and Sailors of the
+- To advance the best interests of the Soldiers and Sailors of the United States, especially those associated as Companions of this Order and extend all possible relief to their widows and children.

 - To foster the cultivation of military and naval science.